Test-time Backdoor Mitigation for Black-Box Large Language Models with Defensive Demonstrations: Introduction

-However, in the context of backdoor threats, test-time defense undoubtedly presents a notably more intricate challenge compared to its training-time counterpart.
-This challenge largely arises from the inherent limitations of black-box LLMs, where access to model parameters is restricted, and logit outputs lack calibration \cite{zhao2021calibrate, si2022prompting, tian2023just}.
-Consequently, techniques employed during training, such as those utilizing pre-trained parameters \citep{zhang-etal-2022-fine-mixing} or weakly supervised training \citep{jin-etal-2022-wedef}, find limited applicability in the context of test-time defense.
-The limited feedback obtained from the black box LLMs makes it difficult to pinpoint the exact source of model errors and evaluate the efficacy of defense mechanisms.
+In the context of backdoor threats, test-time defense presents a notably more intricate challenge compared to its training-time counterpart.
+This challenge largely arises from the inherent limitations of black-box LLMs, where access to model parameters is restricted, and logit outputs lack calibration \citep{zhao2021calibrate, si2022prompting, tian2023just}.
+Thus, techniques employed during training, such as those adjusting pre-trained parameters \citep{zhang-etal-2022-fine-mixing}, weakly supervised training \citep{jin-etal-2022-wedef} or leveraging ensemble debiasing \citep{liu2023shortcuts}, find limited applicability in the context of test-time defense.
+The limited feedback obtained from the black-box LLMs makes it difficult to pinpoint the exact source of model errors and evaluate the efficacy of defense mechanisms.

 Furthermore, the landscape of backdoor attacks keeps evolving, characterized by increasing stealthiness and diversity.
-Attack methods now encompass various forms and levels, including individual tokens \citep{kurita-etal-2020-weight}, trigger sentences \citep{dai2019backdoor}, instructions \cite{xu2023instructions}, and even syntactical structures \citep{iyyer-etal-2018-adversarial, qi-etal-2021-mind}, posing a formidable obstacle to the development of universal solutions.
-Consequently, devising effective countermeasures against such a wide range of diverse triggers remains a formidable task.
+Attack methods now encompass various forms and levels, including individual tokens \citep{kurita-etal-2020-weight}, trigger sentences \citep{dai2019backdoor}, instructions \citep{xu2023instructions}, and even syntactical structures \citep{iyyer-etal-2018-adversarial, qi-etal-2021-mind}.
+Given this diversity and the rapid emergence of new attack strategies \citep{yan2023virtual}, existing defense mechanisms—which often target only a handful of known attack methods—fall short of providing a comprehensive shield \citep{qi-etal-2021-onion, qi-etal-2021-hidden}.
+This dynamic and unpredictable landscape presents a significant barrier to universal defensive solutions effective against an ever-widening array of backdoor threats.

-In this paper, we delve into the possibility of leveraging few-shot demonstrations to rectify the inference behavior of a poisoned (black-box) LLM.
-In this setting, defenders refrain from directly modifying the black-box poisoned model or possessing any prior knowledge about its inner workings.
-Instead, they wield their influence \textbf{solely over the content of a selective set of few-shot demonstrations}.
-Diverging from prior defense mechanisms primarily designed for BERT-like encoder models \citep{qi-etal-2021-onion, li-etal-2023-defending}, our investigation centers around instruction-tuned models \citep{chung2022scaling, touvron2023llama} meticulously crafted to excel in in-context learning \cite{touvron2023llama, brown2020language}.